Kenya AA Coffee - Kenya Coffee

-The Kenya AA Coffee has a reputation as an unsurpassed top-quality coffee.
+Kenya Coffee AA has a reputation as an unsurpassed top-quality coffee.
 This meticulously prepared East African coffee is famous for its rich body, pleasant, vibrant acidity, fragrant aroma, and winy aftertaste with overtones of berries and citrus.
-Kenyan coffee is commonly described as having an almost sweet taste accompanied by wine-like or fruity overtones.
+Kenya Coffee AA is commonly described as having an almost sweet taste accompanied by wine-like or fruity overtones.
 They are well-known all over the world and sought after for their bold, intense, full-bodied flavors accompanied by overtones of berry, citrus fruits, and mild floral fragrances.
-This has lead to Kenya AA coffee being described as sweet with a bright acidity.
-It is proven that coffees made with Kenyan AA coffee beans contain little-to-no bitter flavors.
+This has led to Kenya Coffee AA being described as sweet with bright acidity.
+It is proven that coffees made with Kenya Coffee AA beans contain little-to-no bitter flavors.

 - Kosher Certified